 Students work with scientists at Lawrence Berkeley National Laboratory to evaluate the commercial viability of new technologies.
 C2M develops the next generation of energy leaders capable of addressing critical energy and climate change issues.
 Learn more >

-Students engage with companies such as Wal-Mart to develop socially responsible business strategies that are aligned with business objectives and core competencies.
+Students engage with companies such as Wells Fargo, Autodesk, or Tesla to develop socially responsible business strategies that are aligned with business objectives and core competencies.
 These consulting projects are combined with classroom "best practice" lectures of companies who have attempted to implement socially responsible strategies while maintaining or maximizing financial returns.